ominux/ee140/README.md

 3. Follow the workflow below.

 ## Git Workflow
+**DO NOT WORK ON THE SAME CELL AS SOMEONE ELSE.**
+I have no idea where Cadence saves things, but all files related to a cell are in the same subfolder.
+If two people make changes to the same cell merging them will be a mess.

-1. Before starting Cadence, run `git pull`
-This will download the most recent version of the project from the remote repository.
+1. Before starting Cadence, run `git pull` This will download the most recent version of the project from the remote repository.

 Whenever you are ready to save something and upload it to the remote repository: